SaimaJST/Undergraduate_Thesis/README.md

 ## Acknowledgments

-- **SemEval 2019 Task 5 Dataset**: Special thanks to the creators and contributors of the SemEval 2019 Task 5 dataset.
+- **SemEval 2019 Task 5 Dataset**: Special thanks to the creators and contributors of the SemEval 2019 Task 5 dataset for providing a valuable resource for hate speech detection research..
 - **Collaborators**: Md.
 Nesarul Hoque, Dr. Abu Nowshed Chy, and Dr. Md.
 Hanif Seddiqui for their continuous guidance and contributions to the research.
 - **ICCIT**: For providing an excellent platform to present and share this research with the community.